Common questions about writing

 The easiest type of book to write, for nonfiction, is one where you are the subject.
 This could be a book on something you know well (a hobby or area of study that you know well), or it could be a book about yourself and your life, another subject you are naturally the expert on.

-The hardest type of book to write, for if it’s nonfiction, would be on a subject you know little to nothing about.
-Thus, writing a book on a subject you know nothing about is not something I, or anyone who writes, would recommend.
+The hardest type of book to write, if it’s nonfiction, would be on a subject you know little to nothing about.
+So, give yourself a break and stick to what you know or at least what you care about so that any research will be more enjoyable.

-When it comes to writing fiction, the hardest book to write would be in a genre that interests you the least or that you enjoy the least and for which you have no experience reading.
-Because what is difficult for you might be easy for someone else, it’s hard to say which genre is the absolute hardest to write.
+The hardest fiction book to write would be in a genre that holds less interest for you or that you enjoy less and for which you have no experience reading.
+Again, because what is difficult for you might be easy for someone else, it’s hard to say which genre is the most difficult to write.

 In the end, the easiest fiction genre for you to write is going to be the one you have the most passion and interest in.
 Of course, some people feel that whodunnits (murder mysteries and crime novels) are the easiest, while others feel that romance novels or action-packed thrillers might be the easiest.